What Causes Ice Dams? Only 4 Ways an Ice Dam Can Form

 Why?
 Because at that point even an energy-efficient home can start sprouting ice dams.
 It just doesn’t take much heat from your home to push the roof temperature above freezing.
 Consider this: you’ll only have to raise your roof temperature by 1 degree on a 32-degree day to get water flowing, until it hits the cold overhangs and refreezes.

 In these conditions, aside from the obvious (removing the snow from your roof), you might think about turning down your thermostat a little.
-It’s a small precaution you can take, and it just might save you a visit from the Ice Dam Guys® (and a few bucks in energy savings).
+It’s a small precaution you can take, and it just might save you a visit from an Ice Dam Guys® pro (and a few bucks in energy savings).

 Yes, energy audits, roof-raking, and lowering the temperature in your home are hassles.
 But they will significantly reduce your chances of getting an ice dam.